appyd-fr/home/Cypher.md

 Perfection: +1 to 1 Edge
 Effort:  Effort score + 1.
 Skills: +1 level in 1 skill, other than attacks or defense.

+Spécial (count as skill)
+Reduce the cost for wearing armor.
+This option lowers the Speed cost for wearing armor by 1.
++ 2 to your recovery rolls.
++1 type-based ability from your tier or a lower tier